B2B Marketing Automation: Frequently Asked Questions

 How do we align sales and marketing with automation?

-Establish shared definitions of qualified leads, agreed-upon lead scoring criteria, and transparent reporting on lead quality and conversion rates.
-Create SLAs for lead follow-up timing and feedback loops for sales to report lead quality issues.
-Regular alignment meetings should review automation performance and refine qualification criteria.
+Shared definitions come first.
+Qualified leads, lead scoring criteria, and reporting on lead quality and conversion rates all need agreed-upon standards before automation can reinforce them.
+Create SLAs for lead follow-up timing and feedback loops for sales to report lead quality issues, then hold regular alignment meetings to review automation performance and refine qualification criteria over time.

 What are common marketing automation mistakes?

-Common mistakes include automating without strategy, sending too many emails too frequently, neglecting data hygiene, and failing to test workflows before launch.
-Many teams underestimate content requirements and ongoing maintenance needs.
+Automating without strategy tops the list.
+Close behind it: sending too many emails too frequently, neglecting data hygiene, and failing to test workflows before launch.
+Many teams also underestimate content requirements and ongoing maintenance needs.
 Start simple, maintain clean data, and prioritize engagement quality over email volume.

 What attribution model should we use?

 Choose between first-touch (credits initial interaction), last-touch (credits final interaction), or multi-touch attribution based on your sales cycle length and reporting needs.
 Multi-touch provides better insights for complex B2B sales but requires more sophisticated tracking.
-Start with first-touch if you need simple implementation.
+First-touch works if you need simple implementation and a place to start.

 Tradeoffs & Outcomes